PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

     destination = irc.echelon.i2p
     keys = irc.dat

 If *keys* is empty, transient keys will be created on every restart.
 If keys file is not found, new keys will be created and stored into specified file.
+If *keys* is equal to *transient*, new keys will be created, but not stored into a file.
 Client tunnels might share same local destination, if keys file contains same identity.

 Optional parameters: